sul-dlss/dlme-airflow/README.md

 uv pip compile pyproject.toml -o requirements.txt --upgrade
 ```

-### Other random Poetry tips

-As an alternative to running `poetry shell`, you can prefix all project-specific python
-commands from your default shell with `poetry run ...` (similar to `bundle exec ...` in
-Ruby-land).

-If you're running into dependency issues but believe your dependencies are specified correctly,
-and you've run `poetry install` to make sure the environment is up to date, you can try:
-* Updating to the latest version of `poetry`.
-From Poetry 1.2.0 on, you should be able to call
-`poetry self update`, but see the docs for details.
-* Re-installing your env for the project.
-You can see your installed environments with
-`poetry env list`.
-Then `poetry env remove <env id>`, then `poetry install` to install
-  dependencies from a clean slate.
-* To add a dependency, run `poetry add <dependency>` or `poetry add <dependency> --group dev`.

 ## Running Code Formatter and Linter
 We are using [flake8][FLK8] for python code linting.
 To run [flake8][FLK8]
 against the entire code repository, run `flake8 dlme_airflow` from the root